A handy reference glossary containing all the gardening terms you need to know when growing organically.

 Biennial: A plant that completes its full life-cycle in two growing seasons.
 It produces leaves in the first and flowers in the second.

-Bio-Solids: Bio-solids are the sludge by-product of wastewater treatment.
+Biosolids: Bio-solids are the sludge by-product of wastewater treatment.
 Bio-solids are created when wastewater and sewage are treated to reduce pathogens and to break organic matter down into their more stable elemental forms.
-Bio-solids are often used as soil conditioners and fertilizers for agricultural crops.
-Pollutants are a concern with bio-solids.
-They often contain heavy metals that cannot be filtered out during treatment and may be saturated with the harmful chemicals used to treat sludge and “cure” it of pathogens.
+Bio-solids are often used as soil conditioners and fertilizers for agricultural crops (see Is Your Compost Made of Sewage Sludge?).

 Biodegradable: Biodegradable is a term used to describe materials that are able to break down or decompose into their smaller elemental compounds through interaction with the digestive enzymes and metabolic processes of living organisms.
 All organic material is biodegradable, even some artificial materials, so long as their chemical make up is similar enough to plants or animals that the microbes responsible for decomposition can effectively break them down into their constituent particles.